 Some users are experiencing Spotify crashes due to a failed network connection.
-One way of dealing with this is by making sure that your WiFi or cellular data signal is strong enough to stream without interruption.
+One way of dealing with this is by ensuring that your WiFi or cellular data signal is strong enough to stream without interruption.
 If you have an unlimited and fast internet plan, then it may not make sense for the app to crash in the first place because there should always be a good connection available!

-Make sure that other apps such as Skype, Facebook, Google Hangouts, etc., work well on your device.
+Make sure that other apps, such as Skype, Facebook, Google Hangouts, etc., work well on your device.
 These applications use up more resources than Spotify, so if they’re running smoothly, then the chances are high that Spotify will too!

 - Ensure the WiFi connection is strong and not overloaded by other apps using up more resources than Spotify.